wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 ## What if my spouse/children are going over with me to Malaysia?

-If you are entering Malaysia with non-citizen(s) including those holding Malaysia PR, then you will need to apply for [MyTravelPass](https://mtp.imi.gov.my/myTravelPass/main?) for them to enter the country at least 5 working days before your journey.
-Please submit your application only once until there is a response on your application.
+If you are entering Malaysia with non-citizen(s) including those holding Malaysia PR, then you will need to apply for [MyTravelPass] for them to enter the country at least 5 working days before your journey.
+Please submit your application only once and wait for a response on your application.

-Additionally, foreigners must make payment for the accommodation and operational costs using [MySafeTravel](https://safetravel.myeg.com.my) before entering Malaysia, or they will be denied entry.
+Additionally, foreigners must make payment for the accommodation and operational costs using [MySafeTravel] before entering Malaysia, or they will be denied entry.
 Payment cannot be made on the spot.

 ## Who do I need to put as Witness on my Letter of Undertaking (LoU)?